A topic from the subject of Kinetics in Chemistry.

 Key Points

-• Enzyme kinetics describes the rate of enzyme-catalyzed reactions.
+• Enzyme kinetics studies the rates of enzyme-catalyzed reactions and the factors that affect them.

 Main Concepts